-- 1. Create a shared folder (e.g., \\Server1\MSI).
+- 1. Create a shared folder (e.g., \\Server\MSI).
 Ensure that all domain computers have read permission to the UNC share. - 2.
 In the shared folder, save the Agent.msi file and the .mst file that was edited using Orca. - 3.
 On the domain controller, or on a system with Administrative Tools installed, open Active Directory Users and Computers from Administrative Tools. - 4.
 Create a new group.
-In the group, add computers where you want to install the Agent.
+In the group, add computers where you want to install or upgrade the Agent.

 - 5. From Administrative Tools, open Group Policy Management. - 6.
 Create a new group policy and link it to the domain or OU, as needed. - 7.
-In the Security Filtering area, remove the authenticated users, and add the computers or computer groups where you want to install the Agent.
+In the Security Filtering area, remove the authenticated users, and add the computers or computer groups where you want to install or upgrade the Agent.

-8. Right-click the group policy, and select Edit.
+- 8. Right-click the group policy, and select Edit. - 9.
 In the Group Policy Management Editor, go to Computer Configuration > Policies > Software Settings > Software Installation.
 Right-click Software Installation, and choose New > Package.

-- 9. In the Open dialog box, use the share path that was created in Step 1 (e.g., \\Server1\MSI).
-Select the Agent.msi file, and click Open. - 10.
+- 10. In the Open dialog box, navigate to the share path that was created in Step 1 (e.g., \\Server\MSI).
+Select the Agent.msi file, and click Open. - 11.
 In the Deploy Software dialog box, choose Advanced, and then click OK.